Setting Detection Rules

 1. From the Detection Rules table, click the More menu at the end of a detection rule row.

 2. Choose Delete.
 You can also do this from the detection rule side panel when editing a detection rule.
-If this option is not displayed, you cannot delete the detection rule.

 Custom Polices

-1. Defining Custom Collections:
+Defining Custom Collections

 You can use custom queries to specify sensitive collections inside your infrastructure, such as allowed permissions, resource configurations, or access policies.

-3. Real-Time Detection Rules:
+Real-Time Detection Rules

-Example Scenario:
+Example Scenario

 Objective: Identify when any local cloud service user has a data update privilege on lambda functions.

-1. Define an Access Policy Query: Specify a query to identify local AWS users with data update privilege on Lambda functions.
+1. Define an access policy query: Specify a query to identify local AWS users with data update privilege on lambda functions.

-2. Save the Query as a Custom Collection: Once the access policy query is defined, save it as a custom collection within the platform.
+2. Save the query as a custom collection: Once the access policy query is defined, save it as a custom collection within the platform.
 This collection will serve as the reference for detecting drifts in access permissions.

-4. Monitor and Respond: Regularly monitor the drift detection incidents generated by the platform.
+4. Monitor and respond: Regularly monitor the drift detection incidents generated by the platform.
 Upon receiving an incident indicating unauthorized access, take appropriate remediation actions, such as revoking access or blocking cloud service accounts.